Hebrew calendar: Days of week of holidays

 The period from 1 Adar (or Adar II, in leap years) to 29 Marcheshvan contains all of the festivals specified in the Bible (Purim, Passover, Shavuot, Rosh Hashanah, Yom Kippur, Sukkot, and Shemini Atzeret).
 The lengths of months in this period are fixed, meaning that the day of week of Passover dictates the day of week of the other Biblical holidays.
-However, the lengths of the months of Marcheshvan and Kislev can each vary by a day (due to the Rosh Hashanah postponement rules which are used to adjust the year length).
+However, the lengths of the months of Marcheshvan and Kislev can each vary by a day (due to the Rosh Hashanah postponement rules, which are used to adjust the year length).
 As a result, the holidays falling after Marcheshvan (starting with Chanukah) can fall on multiple days for a given row of the table.

 A common mnemonic is "לא אד"ו ראש, ולא בד"ו פסח", meaning: "Rosh HaShana cannot be on Sunday, Wednesday or Friday, and Passover cannot be on Monday, Wednesday or Friday" with each day's numerical equivalent, in gematria, is used, such that א' = 1 = Sunday, and so forth.
 From this rule, every other date can be calculated by adding weeks and days until that date's possible day of the week can be derived.

 Months

 The Hebrew calendar is a lunisolar calendar, meaning that months are based on lunar months, but years are based on solar years.
 (Note: In contrast, the Gregorian calendar is a pure solar calendar, while the Islamic calendar is a pure lunar calendar.)
-The calendar year features twelve lunar months of 29 or 30 days, with an additional lunar month ("leap month") added periodically to synchronize the twelve lunar cycles with the longer solar year.
+The calendar year features twelve lunar months of 29 or 30 days, with an additional intercalary lunar month added periodically to synchronize the twelve lunar cycles with the longer solar year.
 These extra months are added in seven years (3, 6, 8, 11, 14, 17, and 19) out of a 19-year cycle, known as the Metonic cycle (See Leap months, below).

 The beginning of each Jewish lunar month is based on the appearance of the new moon.
-Although originally the new lunar crescent had to be observed and certified by witnesses (as is still done in Karaite Judaism and Islam), nowadays Jewish months have generally fixed lengths which approximate the period between new moons.
+Although originally the new lunar crescent had to be observed and certified by witnesses (as is still done in Karaite Judaism and Islam), nowadays Jewish months have generally fixed lengths that approximate the period between new moons.
 For these reasons, a given month does not always begin on the same day as its astronomical conjunction.

 The mean period of the lunar month (precisely, the synodic month) is very close to 29.5 days.
 Accordingly, the basic Hebrew calendar year is one of twelve lunar months alternating between 29 and 30 days: